 - 1. Arrange for an interview with the Director or a designated admissions representative. - 2.
 Submit a completed Application with essay to the Admissions Office with: - a. \$25 application fee and - b.
+Provide an unexpired government issued photo identification and social security card as proof of residence and identity. - c.
 Provide proof of high school completion in the form of a high school diploma, transcript or GED.
 (VA students all prior education and training must be received, including military if applicable). - 3.
 Complete an enrollment agreement and complete all financial requirements.
 (Enrollment agreement is not to be executed or signed by the school until proof of high school completion or GED is satisfied.)
 Student is to receive a copy of this agreement. - Application acceptance is dependent on a positive evaluation of all information and facts available to the admissions department including but not limited to a successful completion of items 1 and 2 above.
 A positive evaluation and result in all areas listed in the Admissions Requirements. - Application is available with this catalog and at Admissions office.